Som-Energia/somenergia-tomatic/README.md

 	contracts, invoices, alerts, previous notes...
 	this way agents can resolve calls faster and better.

-- **Integrated call logging**
+- **Integrated call annotation**

-	With few clicks you can annotate current or past calls, to start claim procedures or just to keep stats of the quality of the service.
+	With a few clicks you can annotate current and past calls.
+	Such annotations can be used to start an official claim procedure or just to keeps some stats that will help to improve the quality of service.

 ## Setup